dstroot/blog-next/_posts/can-you-spot-an-underfunded-technology-dept.md

   url: '/assets/blog/img/old-computer.jpeg'
 ---

 Here are the telltale signs of an underfunded Technology Organization.
-If you recognize these behaviors in your own technology organization, you should be concerned:
+If you recognize these signs in your own technology organization, you should be concerned:

 * **No Seat at the Table**: The CIO often does not have a seat at the executive leadership table.
 Technology is not valued/strategic, so the CIO will report into a Chief Operating Officer, or worse the Chief Financial Officer.
 * **Outdated Technology**: Due to lack of investment, it is likely running older technologies.
 You know, things like mainframes, older datacenter technologies, older networking, older storage.
 One company I know of in 2019 had an employee who told me “when I started, I expected to receive a laptop.
 It’s been seven years and I am still waiting”.